 Fanatec’s Clubsport Wheel is my recommended choice for anyone wanting a top of the line wheel, but is not ready to go to a direct drive wheel.
 The Clubsport Wheel V2.5 is the quickest, smoothest, and most powerful belt driven wheel I have used.
 It offers a wide variety of features and modularity, with Fanatec’s deep ecosystem.
 It includes the same Quick Settings I mentioned that the CSL Elite has, but it offers some added functionality as well.
 Note that there is a bundle that puts the wheel together with a rim and a 2-pedal set for $800, which is a relatively good deal.

-The only thing I could wish that the Clubsport Wheel would have, would be Playstation 4 Compatibility.
+The only thing I could wish that the Clubsport Wheel would have would be Playstation 4 Compatibility.
+There are ways to “cheat” it in with a device like a CronusMax Drivehub or a GimX Adapter, but functionality would be limited.
 That’s the only thing that it really misses out on.
-In all other senses, this is basically my favorite non-direct drive wheel.
+In all other senses, The Fanatec Clubsport wheel is my favorite non-direct drive wheel.

 $500-$1,000 Belt Drive Wheel Links